MiniatureBuildings.co.uk : Exploring model buildings of all sizes and styles

 Welcome.
 If you have not visited Minature Buildings before can I suggest you begin with my Aims and Scope article or at the Home Page.
 If you have visited before - welcome back.
 I hope this article is of interest to you.

 Just for a change; a piece of my own work.
-This has been a project with an inordinatly long gestation period.
-Begun, postponed, forgotten, resumed, delayed and eventually resumed during the 2020 lockdown.
-Then thwarted by quarantine and resumed again in 2021.
+This was been a project with an inordinatly long gestation period.
+Begun, postponed, forgotten, resumed, delayed, neglected and finally finished in a sudden burst of activity.
 Getting back to it was inspired by some of the great work of members of the 'Mostly card & paper' Facebook group.
-Among whom I would give a special mention to the inspirational Pickwick Line.
+Among whom I would give a special mention to the inspirational Pickwick Line whose Facebook posts unfortunatly stopped suddenly in 2022.

 The core of the project is a hand-crafted wall and window texture laboriously designed in Photoshop Express - a program I am very happy with.
 The original inspiration was a random Georgian House found with a Google Images search.
 I'm afraid I have no idea where it is.
 Way outside my range it is pretty much my dream house.
 The main frontage has been copied as closely as I coud but the sub-basement and the door portico have been abandoned as I went along.
 The roof detail owes more to another photo.